 Normal range of motion (ROM) values

-Reference chart · Updated July 2026
+Reference chart · Reviewed by Kevin Lan, OTR/L, ATP · Updated July 2026

 Normal range of motion is the number of degrees a healthy joint can move through, from its neutral starting position to its end range.
 The values below follow the American Academy of Orthopaedic Surgeons (AAOS) normative reference standard used throughout clinical practice — for example, roughly 135° of knee flexion, 150° of elbow flexion, and 180° of shoulder flexion and abduction.
 Use them as a guide: actual ROM varies with age, sex, and body type.
+When it's time to write the measurement down, see how to document range of motion.

 Cervical spine (neck) ROM